matthieugomez/StringDistances.jl/README.md

 ## Find
-`find_best` returns the element of an iterator with the highest similarity score with a string
+`find_best` returns the element of an iterator with the highest similarity score
 ```julia
 find_best("New York", ["NewYork", "Newark", "San Francisco"], Levenshtein())
 #> "NewYork"
 ```

-`find_all` returns a collection of all the elements of an iterator with a similarity score higher than a minimum value (default to 0.8)
+`find_all` returns all the elements of an iterator with a similarity score higher than a minimum value (default to 0.8)

 ```julia
 find_all("New York", ["NewYork", "Newark", "San Francisco"], Levenshtein(); min_score = 0.8)